-The Valley Rock Gym climbing team will first and foremost work to foster a love of climbing and a deeply supportive and positive athletic community.
+The Valley Rock Gym's climbing team will first and foremost work to foster a love of climbing and a deeply supportive and positive athletic community.

-Our main pursuit will be to prepare for, and compete in, qualifying, regional, divisional, and national competitions in the 4 recognized disciplines of indoor rock climbing.
+After that, the main pursuit of the climbing team will be to prepare for, and compete in, qualifying, regional, divisional, and national competitions in the 4 recognized disciplines of indoor rock climbing.
 At each practice we will focus on; movement drills on the wall, training adaptations that to keep athletes strong and healthy while climbing, mental strategies to promote confidence and high self-esteem, and learning the rules and safety protocols associated with competition climbing.

 Expert from USA Climbing 2020/2021 rule book, section 1.5.1;

 a) Lead/Top Rope, in which competitors are ranked based on their progression on one or more routes, where competitors may be secured by clipping into protection points or by a ‘top rope’, subject to the specific competition rules.

 b) Bouldering, in which competitors are ranked based on the number of boulders completed and their progression on boulders not completed.

 c) Speed, in which competitors are ranked based on the time needed to climb a standard route, with the exception of Youth-C competitors who climb on a non-standard route.

 d) Combined, in which competitors are ranked based on a combination of their performances in multiple Disciplines, for example: